 Increase in expense.
 The game of pool is often considered a ‘cheap’ recreational activity as one can play for an hour at the average cost of five to ten dollars.
 However, throw a few drinks into the mix at another five to ten dollars each and that hour-long pool game has doubled (or maybe even tripled)!

 Not to mention the cost of repairs should your compromised equilibrium cause you to accidently scratch the pool table, break the pool cue or tear the table-top fabric.
-This could also potentially get you banned from your favorite billiard establishment should the damage be severe and your behaviour contentious.
+This could also potentially get you banned from your favorite billiard establishment should the damage be severe and your behavior contentious.
 Yet another reason to choose pop instead!

 Creates a ‘state-dependent’ mentality.
 If not careful, a person can develop a state-dependent mentality with regard to alcohol.
 In other words, a person will believe that he/she cannot play to the best of their ability without taking that drink first.
 Therefore, relying more on the stimulus rather than talent to perform.